 Because porcelain is fired at such a high temperature, it is a heat-resistant material.
 For porcelain to crack, it would need to be in a temperature higher than 2600°F, which would be extremely high temperatures.

-All kinds of porcelain, even porcelain tiles, can withstand high amounts of heat.
+All kinds of porcelain, even tiles, can withstand high amounts of heat.
 It is considered a durable material for home decor accessories, lamps, or even tile flooring.

 Porcelain Is The Highest Fired Type Of Clay